Rendering transparent overlapping meshes only once in URP

 By adjusting the material property of the edge, we can cause it to render and check the stencil buffer after the infill material renders

-with a priority of 1, we complete the effect!
+With a priority of 1, we complete the effect!

 In Game example